News

 The speed limiter technology, called Intelligent Speed Assistant (ISA) uses GPS data and/or traffic-sign-recognition cameras to determine the maximum speed allowed in an area.
 The system then limits the engine’s power and the vehicle’s speed to that limit.

-The speed limiter will send haptic, audio and visual warnings until you start driving within the speed limits.
+The speed limiter will send haptic, audio, and visual warnings until you start driving within the speed limits.
 You can override the system by pressing hard on the accelerator, but the system will reactivate every time the car is started.
-However, Many manufacturers have already started including factory-fitted ISA in some of their cars such as Citroen, Ford, Honda, Jaguar, Peugeot, Renault and Volvo.
-Renault Group also confirmed that all upcoming Renault and Citroen cars will have a top speed of 112 mph to increase safety.
+Many manufacturers have already started including factory-fitted ISA in some of their cars such as Citroen, Ford, Honda, Jaguar, Peugeot, Renault and Volvo.
+Renault Group also went a step further by limiting the top speed of all new Renault and Citroen cars to 112 mph to increase safety.
 All new cars, vans, trucks and buses will need to be fitted with an ISA.
 Motorcycles currently do not need a speed limiter because the existing ISA technology needs to be adapted for motorcycles.

 Concerns related to the speed limiters